 As shown in the above chart, in 2010 the Appeals Council overturned (or “remanded”) 21.77 percent of the claims that it reviewed.
-The remand rate then steadily declined over the next five years, with 2015 seeing only 13.58 percent of claims remanded.
-That equals more than an 8 percent drop in remands over that period, affecting tens of thousands of claimants who in prior years would have likely had their cases overturned.
+The remand rate then steadily declined over the next eight years, with 2018 seeing only 11.83% percent of claims remanded.
+That equals an almost 10 percentage point drop in remands over that period, affecting tens of thousands of claimants who in prior years would have likely had their cases overturned.

-The above decline in remands is consistent with the ALJ allowance rate at hearing, which during the same period has fallen from 63 percent in 2009 to 45 percent in 2014.
-When considered in conjunction with one another, fewer approvals at hearing and an ever falling remand rate represent troubling trends for disability claimants.
+The above decline in remands is consistent with the ALJ approval rate at hearing, which during the same period has fallen from 67% in 2010 to 54% in 2018.
+When considered in conjunction with one another, fewer approvals at hearing and an ever-falling remand rate represent troubling trends for disability claimants.

 The most important thing an applicant heading into a hearing can do to maximize their chances of success at hearing (and thus avoid the need for an appeal) is to make sure they have qualified representation and to make sure they have solid medical records and medical documentation.
 Not only will these help at the hearing, but also, should the applicant need to make an appeal, having this documentation on the record will be helpful for the appeal as well.